akash-network/awesome-akash/codex/node/README.md

 # Codex

+This deployment only deploys Codex the node, refer to [codex/full](../codex/full/) for full setup.

 [Codex](https://codex.storage) is a durable, decentralised storage protocol designed to safeguard the world's most valuable information.
 Join the testnet to help secure a resilient digital future.

 Codex recently announced launch of `testnet` - please follow a [Discord](https://discord.gg/codex-storage) guide to participate!